 WHERE TO STAY

-Throughout my three days of adventure, I stayed in a one-bedroom premier suite at the newly opened Ascott Orchard Singapore.
-The serviced apartment is located on Orchard Road, which is at the very heart of Singapore’s shopping and business district.
+Throughout my three days of adventure, I stayed in a one-bedroom premier apartment at the brand new Ascott Orchard Singapore.
+The property is located on Orchard Road, which is at the very heart of Singapore’s shopping and business district.

-From the moment I walked through the doors of the Ascott Orchard, I knew this wasn’t going to be another typical serviced apartment.
-Adorned with designer décor (think Chanel handbags in glass cabinets) and a strict monochromatic colour scheme, the serviced apartment exudes luxury from top to bottom.
-This place is a haven for designer-brand lovers- not only is it steps away from Singapore’s famous Orchard Road (lined with first class shopping malls), real fans can even opt to stay in one of the penthouse suites, which have been entirely decked out with Fendi Casa furnishings and fittings.
+From the moment I walked through the doors of the Ascott Orchard, I knew this wasn’t going to be another generic serviced apartment block.
+Adorned with designer décor (think Chanel handbags in glass cabinets) and a strict monochromatic colour scheme, the property exudes luxury from top to bottom.
+This place is a haven for designer-brand lovers- not only is it steps away from Singapore’s famous Orchard Road (lined with class shopping malls), real fans can even opt to stay in one of the presidential apartments, which have been entirely decked out by Fendi.

 After spending the past few months jumping from hotel room to hotel room, being in a serviced apartment was a refreshing change.
 It was great to have a lounge room to spread out in, a proper kitchen to cook in, a washing machine to do my laundry (at long last)!
-The suite was filled with luxurious touches, including a freestanding bathtub with views over the city, Nespresso machine and fluffy bathrobes.
-Despite that Ascott Orchard is a serviced apartment, it offers all the luxuries of a 5-star hotel, including housekeeping, turn-down service, and a concierge.
-The serviced apartment also has a luxurious pool, jacuzzi and gym on site, as well as a café where breakfast is served daily.
+The apartment was filled with luxurious touches, including a freestanding bathtub with views over the city, Nespresso machine and fluffy bathrobes.
+Although Ascott is an apartment complex, it still offers all the luxuries of a 5-star hotel, including daily cleaning, turn-down service, and a concierge.
+The property also has a luxurious pool, jacuzzi and gym on site, as well as a third-party café where breakfast is served daily.

-Ascott Orchard was the perfect little home away from home during my 3 day exploration of Singapore!
-You can also check out Ascott’s range of luxury serviced apartments around the world.
+It was the perfect little home away from home during my 3 day exploration of Singapore!

 What are you Singapore must-do’s?
 Anything else you’d squeeze into this 3-day itinerary?
 Let me know in the comments below!